Fokker Dr.I Dreidecker

 Corgi AA38312 Aviation Archive

-Corgi Aviation Archive series AA38312 replicates in 1/48 scale diecast the Fokker Dr.I Dreidecker as flown by German ace Hans Weiss of Jagdstaffel 11 (Hunting Squadron 11: Jasta 11), Jagdgeschwader I (Fighter Wing: JG 1) “Flying Circus”, Deutsche Luftstreitkräfte (WWI German air force) stationed at Cappy, France, 1918.
+Corgi Aviation Archive series AA38312 is a 1/48 scale diecast model of the Fokker Dr.I Dreidecker as flown by German ace Hans Weiss of Jagdstaffel 11 (Hunting Squadron 11: Jasta 11), Jagdgeschwader I (Fighter Wing: JG 1) “Flying Circus”, Deutsche Luftstreitkräfte (WWI German air force) stationed at Cappy, France, 1918.

 Hans Weiss